Organicism: In philosophy

-Scott Gilbert and Sahotra Sarkar distinguish organicism from holism to avoid what they see as the vitalistic or spiritualistic connotations of holism.
+Scott F. Gilbert and Sahotra Sarkar distinguish organicism from holism to avoid what they see as the vitalistic or spiritualistic connotations of holism.
 Val Dusek notes that holism contains a continuum of degrees of the top-down control of organization, ranging from monism (the doctrine that the only complete object is the whole universe, or that there is only one entity, the universe) to organicism, which allows relatively more independence of the parts from the whole, despite the whole being more than the sum of the parts, and/or the whole exerting some control on the behavior of the parts.

 Still more independence is present in relational holism.
 This doctrine does not assert top-down control of the whole over its parts, but does claim that the relations of the parts are essential to explanation of behavior of the system.
 Aristotle and early modern philosophers and scientists tended to describe reality as made of substances and their qualities, and to neglect relations.
 Gottfried Wilhelm Leibniz showed the bizarre conclusions to which a doctrine of the non-existence of relations led.
 Twentieth century philosophy has been characterized by the introduction of and emphasis on the importance of relations, whether in symbolic logic, in phenomenology, or in metaphysics.

 William Wimsatt has suggested that the number of terms in the relations considered distinguishes reductionism from holism.
 Reductionistic explanations claim that two or at most three term relations are sufficient to account for the system's behavior.
 At the other extreme the system could be considered as a single ten to the twenty-sixth term relation, for instance.